SimCity: Streets of SimCity (1997)

 Streets of SimCity is a 1997 racing and vehicular combat computer game published by Maxis.
 One of the game's main attractions was the ability to explore any cities created in SimCity 2000 by car in a cinematic style.
 The game, like SimCopter, is in full 3D and the player's vehicle can be controlled using a keyboard, a joystick, or a gamepad.
 Another notable feature is the game's network mode, in which players can play deathmatches with up to seven other individuals.
 It is one of the few games in the Maxis series that Will Wright did not work on, and the last Maxis game to be developed and released without supervision by Electronic Arts (which acquired Maxis in 1997 and "assisted" development of Maxis games thereafter).

 The Sims franchise (2000–present)

 Originating as a spinoff, The Sims quickly evolved into one of the most successful video game franchises of all time.
 Early releases retained a level of interconnectivity with SimCity, such as the ability to transfer neighborhoods from SimCity 4 to The Sims 2.
-A crossover title, SimsVille, was earmarked for 2001 and would have allowed the player to build the city, as well as make sims and play them.
+A crossover title, SimsVille, was earmarked for 2001 and would have allowed the player to build cities, as well as make Sims and control them.
 The game was cancelled so that Maxis could focus on development for The Sims Online and SimCity 4.